erning/gorun/README.md

 A default that allows developing and auto including the go.mod/go.sum in to the source file would be:

     GORUN_ARGS="-embed" gorun sourcefile.go

 For safety, the above by default will not embed files if the sourcefile lives under /bin /sbin /opt or /usr.
 Set -embedIgnoreRegex to '.*' to override this behaviour

+## Extra source files

+gorun supports including any extra source files when the "script" grows a little too large for a single file, and also allows multiple "scripts" to all live at the same place on the PATH, e.g. all in /usr/local/bin.

+Place any extra source files in a directory with the same name as the source .go, replacing ".go" with "_". e.g.

+    ./httpServe.go
+    ./httpServe_/net/auth.go
+    ./httpServe_/net/reply.go
+    ./httpServe_/db/sql.go

+Then import "httpServe/httpServe_/net" in httpServe.go etc.